scikit-activeml/scikit-activeml/docs/target_semantics.rst

    ...
    ValueError:

-Version 1.1 treats a multi-label sample as one complete vector.
+The current contract treats a multi-label sample as one complete vector.
 Each row must therefore be wholly observed or wholly missing; mixed rows would imply partial-label training or acquisition, which is not supported.

 .. doctest::